openfoodfacts/robotoff/doc/research/logo-detection/benchmark.md

 | clip-vit-large-patch14       | **0.7753**     | **0.8722**     |
 | deit_base_patch16_384        | 0.4403         | 0.5070         |

-Embedding size and per-sample latency independant of the distance used :
+Embedding size and per-sample latency (independent of the distance used):

 | model                        | embedding size | per-sample latency (ms) |
 | ---------------------------- | -------------- | ----------------------- |